Visual-Intelligence-UMN/Ink-Pulse/README.md

     ]
   }
   ```
-### static/dataset/sentence
+### static/dataset/segment
-Stores intermediate sentence-level data for computing following data. **NOT** directly used in the frontend.
+Stores intermediate segment-level data for computing following data. **NOT** directly used in the frontend.

   ```python
     [